Last updated: May 2026

 Factory-adjacent cost: local transport plus repair

-This is the 1-10-100 rule applied to supply chains.
-Fixing issues at the source costs one dollar.
+This is the 1-10-100 rule, originally formalized in quality management research, applied to supply chains.
+(Labovitz & Chang, Total Quality Management framework) Fixing issues at the source costs one dollar.
 Fixing issues during fulfillment costs ten.
 Fixing issues after delivery costs one hundred.

 Ocean freight only works at volume.
-A twenty-foot container holds 2,000-3,000 units.
+A 20-foot container holds 2,000-3,000 units.
 Anything smaller carries a disproportionately high unit cost.

 Direct fulfillment:

-You test with ten percent of the capital and a fraction of the downside.
+You test with 10% of the capital and a fraction of the downside.

 More tests lead to better data.
 Better data leads to better inventory decisions.